codefellows-portland-javascript-401d4/express-mongo-relations/README.md

-Express-Mongo-Resources assignment for Code Fellows 401
+Express-Mongo-Relations assignment for Code Fellows 401

 by Greg Katchmar

-1.0.0  2016-11-03
+1.0.0  2016-11-04

-Uses two soon-to-be-related models (player and teams) to crudely replicate a statistical baseball site including sorting of statistics, team records, etc.
+Uses two elated models (player and teams) to crudely replicate a statistical baseball site including sorting of statistics, team records, etc.

 "Node server.js" to launch program.